msGenDev/bioinformatics_algorithms/README.md

 * How Do We Assemble Genomes?
 (Graph Algorithms)
 * How Do We Compare Biological Sequences?
 (Dynamic Programming Algorithms)
 * Are There Fragile Regions in the Human Genome?
 (Combinatorial Algorithms)

-The grading for the course will be based on several weekly programming challenges.
-Bioinformatics Algorithms (Part 2) will be based around the following questions:

-* Which Animal Gave Us SARS?
-(Evolutionary Trees)
-* How Do We Locate Disease-Causing Mutations?
-(Combinatorial Pattern Matching)
-* How Did Yeast Become Such a Good Wine Brewer?
-(Clustering Algorithms)
-* Why Do We Still Not Have an HIV Vaccine?
-(Hldden Markov Models)
-* Was T-Rex Just a Big Chicken?
-(Computational Proteomics)
-* What Genetic Characteristics Do Human Populations Share?
-(Principal Components Analysis)

 ======================================================